 Click HERE for the Airport code 2.560 – Airport Terminal Animal Provisions.

-Click HERE for City of Redmond Service Animals for People with Disabilities policy, GEN100.
+Click HERE for the City of Redmond Service Animals for People with Disabilities policy, GEN100.

 Americans with Disabilities Act (ADA)

-The Americans with Disabilities Act (ADA) provides guidelines to comply with accessible programs, services, and building construction, but we always need to hear from our citizens to direct resources where they are most needed.
+The Americans with Disabilities Act (ADA) of 1990 provides guidelines to comply with accessible programs, services and building construction, but we always need to hear from our citizens to direct resources where they are most needed.

 For more information or to connect with “The Americans with Disabilities Act” website, click HERE